B-Rich/Watson/README.md

 Watson can be installed using pip, with the following command:

-`TODO: Get Watson pip command once we're all official`
+	pip install watson

-After that, it's a matter of simply importing watson.
+After that, you should have everything you need to create and run your very own chat bot.

 ## Setting Up Your Watson